Mia1011/profolio/README.md

 ## Projects
 ### Tech Company Salary-based Analysis Project *(2023-2024)*
-Click [here](https://github.com/Mia1011/project-tech_salary) to see more discription..

 I've always dream to work in a global tech company.
 To fulfill my curiosity, I came up with an idea to explore the reasons influencing salaries within the tech industry.
 By analyzing a dataset from an anonymous tech company, I delve into the correlations between salary levels and various factors using R statistics and visulisation.
+Click [here](https://github.com/Mia1011/project-tech_salary) to see more discription.
 ![Salary-based visulization](/img/visulization.JPG)

 ### Table Tennis Motion Detection & Accuracy Prediction *(2022-2023)*